In Memoriam: Remembering Those the Haitian Art World Has Lost in the Coronavirus Pandemic

 As the coronavirus takes lives around the globe, HaitianPainting.com is memorializing those in the Haitian art world who have died in the pandemic.

-Celebrated painter Emmanuel Merisier, whose body of work came to light early in his life, has died on May 3, 2020 in New jersey, of Covid-19.
+Celebrated painter Emmanuel Merisier, whose body of work came to light early in his life, died on Sunday, May 3, 2020, at Saint Barnabas Hospital in West Orange, NJ, of Covid-19.
 Merisier’s work has been described as combining elements of Haitian Art traditions and aesthetic identity issues with mystical and modernist imageries.

-Merisier came to New York in the mid-80s and studied what was done in the art world and, as Picasso was influenced by African art, Merisier’s Haitian background provided inspiration and nurtured his creativity.
+Merisier came to New York in the mid-80s and studied what was done in the art world.
+As Picasso was influenced by African art, Merisier’s Haitian background inspired and nurtured his creativity.

-Merisier's struggle with his artistic invisibility and his self-imposed isolation are his added strength.
+Merisier's struggle with his artistic invisibility and self-imposed isolation is his added strength.
 His works are deeply psychological and mysterious.
-They are about mysticism, voodoo or life in Haiti.
+They are about mysticism, voodoo, or life in Haiti.
 A prominent cross is seen in all of his paintings.